goblimey/films/README.md

 Setting Up the Database
 -----------------------

-The server expects a MySQL database, so you need to install the MySQL client and server, which you can get from the Oracle website www.oracle.com.
-You will need to create an account to download MySQL, but it is free.
+The server expects a MySQL database, so you need to install the MySQL client and server, which you can get from https://www.mysql.com/.

 Once you have MySQL running, create a database called "films".
 This must be accessible with all privileges by a user called "webuser" with password "secret".
 You can set that up as follows using the mysql client: